© Crown copyright 2022

 The following establishments in England are included within the definition of PPDs used in this guidance:

 - immigration removal centres (IRC)

-Recommendations made here may also be relevant to Prison Escort and Custodial Services (PECS) staff, particularly environmental cleaning recommendations and advice to staff.
-Controlling the spread of infection and managing outbreaks in PPDs will rely on coordinating healthcare and custodial staff working with HPTs and other stakeholders at both the local and national level.
-Other stakeholders may include:
+Recommendations are also relevant to prison escort and custodial services (PECS) staff and approved premises, particularly the sections on environmental cleaning and advice to staff.
+Controlling the spread of infection and managing outbreaks in PPDs will rely on coordinating healthcare and custodial staff working with UKHSA HPTs, national and regional Health and Justice teams and other stakeholders at both the local and national level.
+Other key stakeholders include: